-This site was created through a partnership between the Office of the Provost and Northwestern Information Technology with input and collaboration from many faculty, administrators and offices across the campus.
+This site was created through a partnership between the Office of the Provost and Northwestern Information Technology with input and collaboration from many faculty, administrators, and offices across campus.
 The primary goal is to provide a glimpse into what is happening inside the Northwestern classroom and to help connect the dots between various innovations in teaching and learning.

 We hope this site inspires faculty to learn more about digital learning and continue thinking creatively about how technology can support their pedagogy.